Workflow Recipes

 1

-/ck:brainstorm skill Explore ideas (skill)
+/ck:brainstorm Explore ideas

 Use /ck:brainstorm or say "brainstorm ideas for [feature]" to explore possibilities